The Ultimate Guide to Shopify Speed Optimization

 Google has made it clear: page speed is a ranking factor.
 With the introduction of Core Web Vitals, metrics like Largest Contentful Paint (LCP) and First Input Delay (FID) directly impact where your store appears in search results.

-Top 3 Ways to Speed Up Your Shopify Store
+The Foundational Ways to Speed Up Your Shopify Store

 1. Optimize Your Images